lewool/toupee/README.md

 #### `trialConditions = initTrialConditions(names, values)`
-Prepares specific name-value pairs to identify the exact conditions you want to focus on.
+Prepares specific name-value pairs to identify the trial conditions you want to include in your analysis.
 Available pairs are:
   * `'repeatType'`: `'all'`, `'random'`, or `'baited'`
   * `'movementDir'`: `'all'`, `'cw'`, or `'ccw'` ('cw' refers to the movement a mouse would make to correctly report a left-side stimulus)
   * `'movementTime'`: `'all'`, `'early'`, or `'late'` (refers to when the mouse made its first movement with respect to the cue delay)